desaintmartin/hlsprovider/README.md

 ##How to use it :

 download package : https://github.com/mangui/HLSprovider/archive/master.zip

+###OSMF based setup:
+from zip, extract test/osmf folder, and get inspired by index.html

 ###jwplayer5 based setup:
 from zip, extract test/jwplayer5 folder, and get inspired by example.html